Love Your Lawn: Prepping for Spring

 Check on Irrigation

-The simplest way to ensure that your lawn is well-watered throughout the warm months is with an irrigation season.
+The simplest way to ensure that your lawn is well-watered throughout the warm months is with an irrigation system.
 There’s a good chance you won’t need to use it much during Tennessee’s rainy months, but by prepping your system now, you’ll be ready when the time comes.

 Many irrigation systems have built-in rain sensors, so you can leave the system on a timer and it won’t waste water during a downpour.